-Websites are great - they're quick to make, don't rely on people having to install software (other than a browser) to use, and can be incredibly useful.
-That's why I sometimes make ones in my spare time.
+Websites are great - they're quick to make, don't rely on people having to install extra software to use, and can be incredibly useful.
+That's why I sometimes make them in my spare time.

-For the Christian Union, I designed a simple CMS to manage recordings of the events we put on.
+For my University's Christian Union, I designed a simple CMS to manage recordings of the events we put on.
 It lets you group individual talks into series, upload mp3s or a YouTube video, and let others browse through and search for talks.

-I run the website for the Christian Union in Durham.
+I ran the website for the Christian Union in Durham while I was a student there.
 As my first ever WordPress theme, it was a great chance to learn about WordPress theme development, and website design in general.